-Enter the protected Oracle Privileged Account Manager URL, which will have the host and port from the Oracle HTTP Server install:
+Enter the protected Oracle Privileged Account Manager URL, which uses the host and port from the Oracle HTTP Server install:

-The following applies when Single Sign On protection is provided by an 11g Access Manager Server.
-Perform these steps to configure access to applications using multiple tabs in a single browser session by changing to FORM cache mode.
+When Single Sign On protection is provided by an 11g Access Manager Server, you must perform the following steps to configure access to applications using multiple tabs in a single browser session by changing to FORM cache mode.

 The topics include:

 The Credential Store Framework (CSF) is an OPSS component that primarily provides secure storage for credentials.
 For example, many applications use CSF as a mechanism for storing application credentials.

 Oracle Privileged Account Manager enables administrators to identify account credentials to be secured, shared, audited, and managed.
 In addition, Oracle Privileged Account Manager supports account lifecycle management activities such as periodic password modification.

 Though many application developers use CSF to store application credentials for required targets (such as RDBMS and LDAP), there are certain aspects about how CSF is used that can potentially be improved, including:

 Applications storing their credentials in CSF do not expect these credentials to be shared.
 Therefore, a given instance of CSF can have multiple references to the same credential.
 For example, multiple applications could be relying on the same physical credential and yet have multiple logical references.

 Periodically modifying application credentials is necessary to satisfy compliance and internal IT policy requirements.
 However, modifying credentials (on the target and thereafter the CSF reference) remains a manual task, which is further complicated by the fact that there may be multiple references to the same credential in CSF.
 So, you must change the password or credential on the target and then manually update all references to that password in CSF.

 Oracle Privileged Account Manager can automate this process, but automating the periodic modification of credentials is also complicated by the potential for multiple references that cannot be accurately traced.